-- When notified of a disaster or significant event by the Executive Director or delegate, the Municipal Manager will activate the disaster management centre and chair the Joint Operational Committee; - Report on the emergency impact and response to the Executive Mayor; - Notify next of kin in the event when a municipal employee is injured, missing or killed: - Identify staff/persons/organizations to receive recognition for contributions to emergency response; - Forward media statements to the Executive Mayor for release; - When notified of a disaster or significant event by the Executive Director or delegate, the Municipal Manager will, activate the disaster response plan; - The Municipal Manager must ensure that all departmental disaster management plans are included in the Integrated Development Plan of the Council; and - He/she must also ensure that the employment and performance contracts of all newly appointed Section 57 employees should include disaster management responsibilities.
+- When notified of a disaster or significant event by the Director or delegate, the Municipal Manager will activate the disaster management centre and chair the Joint Operational Committee; - Report on the emergency impact and response to the Executive Mayor; - Notify next of kin in the event a municipal employee is injured, missing or killed; - Identify staff/persons/organisations to receive recognition for contributions to emergency response; - Forward media statements to the Executive Mayor for release. - When notified of a disaster or significant event by the Executive Director or delegate, the Municipal Manager will activate the disaster response plan; - The Municipal Manager must ensure that all departmental disaster management plans are included in the Integrated Development Plan of the Council; and - He/she must also ensure that the employment and performance contracts of all newly appointed Section 57 employees include disaster management responsibilities.

-HEAD: DISASTER MANAGEMENT CENTRE
+2.3.4 HEAD: DISASTER MANAGEMENT CENTRE

 The Head: Disaster Management Centre is responsible for the strategy and management of the Disaster Management Centre, focusing especially on the planning and functioning throughout all the phases of the Disaster Management continuum.
 The Head: Disaster Management Centre is also responsible for the compilation and maintenance of the District's Disaster Management Policy Framework and the Disaster Management Plan.
-The Head of the Centre is responsible to consult consultation with the Executive Director: Corporate and Strategic Services who is primarily responsible for disaster management.
+The Head of the Centre is responsible for consulting with the Director: Socio-Economic Services, who is primarily responsible for disaster management.